gbatsis/heart-failure-predictor/README.md

-# Health failure prediction using Machine Learning
+# Heart failure prediction using Machine Learning

-Welcome to the Health Failure Prediction project!
+Welcome to the Heart Failure Prediction project!
 This project leverages machine learning to predict heart failure based on various health metrics.

 ## Overview